|Location||Fond Du Lac, WI 54935|

 |Department||WI-St. Agnes Hospital|

-Provides direct nursing care in settings where patients require complex assessments and intervention, in accordance with established policies, procedures and protocols of the healthcare organization.
+Provides direct patient care to behavioral health patients in accordance with the established policies and procedures of the facility.

-- Applies the existing body of evidence-based practice and scientific knowledge in health care to Emergency Nursing practice, ensuring that nursing care is delivered based on patient’s age-specific needs and clinical needs as described in the department's Scope of Service.
+- Applies the existing body of evidence-based practice and scientific knowledge in health care to nursing practice, ensuring that nursing care is delivered based on patient’s age-specific needs and clinical needs as described in the department's Scope of Service.

 - Works in a constant state of alertness and safe manner.